You’ve seen cool pictures where someone shows what they’ve made with epoxy casting resin. Now, you’ve decided to give it a try.

 Add a small amount of color (less than you think you will need), then stir.
 Of course, you can always add more, but it’s hard to take it out if your color ends up being too dark.

 Step 3: Use the resin

-Pour your colored epoxy into the casting space of your choice.
+Pour your colored epoxy into your space.

 How do you mix epoxy casting resin?